aptech/tspdlib/docs/bng_panicnew.rst

 Purpose
 ----------------

-Panel analysis of idiosyncratic and common components (PANIC) test of nonstationarity.
-Pooled Pa, Pb, and PMSB tests in Bai & Ng (2010).
+Computes the pooled Pa, Pb, and PMSB tests in Bai & Ng (2010) using panel analysis of idiosyncratic and common components (PANIC) test of nonstationarity.

 Format
 ----------------